bernardopacini/ReadTheRecipe/source/meat/salsaChicken.rst

 #.
 Fill the salsa jar 3/4 with water and pour into the bottom of the crockpot.
 #.
 Cook on Low for 6-8 hours or on High for 4-6 hours.
 #.
 With approximately one hour remaining, add rice and stir into liquid.
 #.
-Shred chicken and serve with desired sides
+Shred chicken and serve with desired sides.

 Notes
 -----